-(1) Approximately \$8.7 million and \$10.1 million of our total sales to Samsung Electronics (and affiliates), one of our significant customers, in the first quarter of fiscal years 2017 and 2016, respectively, were for products that target the handheld market (which includes mobile phones).
+(1) Approximately \$11.4 million and \$7.4 million of our total net sales to Samsung Electronics (and affiliates) in the third quarter of fiscal years 2017 and 2016, respectively, were for products that target the handheld market (which includes mobile phones).
 This activity is included in the high-end consumer end-market category.